Building a community

 - Have a strong landing page: If a visitor to your website likes what they see from the get-go and can see value in your product or service then they’re more likely to sign up.

 Once they’ve signed up, subscribers should receive an automated email so they feel like part of your community.
 Keep it short, warm and, of course, welcoming.

 Most of us receive a deluge of emails each day and there’s just not time to read every one.
 Think of how many emails you delete without even opening them.
 A lot!
 So here are some tricks to help you stand out from the crowd:

 - Use mobile-ready templates: You only have to look around on your morning commute to see how popular mobile is.
 This is why it’s essential to use a layout optimised for a variety of screen sizes.
 If your images and layout are only suited to desktop screens, your message will become skewed and your potential consumer will get frustrated and move on.
-With 50 per cent of AustraliansIV checking email on mobile first, followed by 28 per cent in a web browser and 22 per cent on desktop – mobile optimisation is a must.

 - Layout and readability: We’re in the age of short attention spans and scan-reading so use beautiful imagery and focused (minimal) copy.
 The best email marketing software will include a number of templates to keep you on the right track.